 Faculty are open to requests for accommodations in particularly distressing periods (e.g., personal or family tragedy, illness, etc.).
-In such situations, consistent with demonstrating professional competence, the student should bring the situation to the attention of his or advisor in order to plan for how to handle the potential program hiatus (e.g., coursework, clinical cases, etc.).
+In such situations, consistent with demonstrating professional competence, the student should bring the situation to the attention of his or her advisor (or faculty member) in order to plan for how to handle the potential program hiatus (e.g., coursework, clinical cases, etc.).
 The Records Office can offer assistance if the need for extended absences arises Students should also be sure to address financial considerations (loans, assistantships, impact on tuition fellowship, etc.) when considering a hiatus from the program.